tomik-z-cech/PP2-Millionaire/README.md

 ---
 - **Task :** To physically test navigation through the game including lifelines, correct/incorrect answers, run out of time scenario.
 - **Method :** Navigate from `index.html` to the game and play as many possible game cycles to try to simulate different game scenarios/outputs.
-- **Expected result :** After answering all questions, score is recorded in local storage, otherwise reason for not being succesful is given to user.
+- **Expected result :** After answering all questions, score is recorded in local storage, otherwise reason for not being successful is given to user.
 - **Actual result :**  As expected, tested scenarios were working without problems, lifelines were used without problems.
-Score is beaing read, sliced and recorded every time tested.
+Score is being read, sliced and recorded every time tested.
 - **Overall result :** Pass

 [Back to Table of content](https://github.com/tomik-z-cech/PP2-Millionaire#2table-of-content)